LoHertel/diplomats-in-germany/README.md

-> **Small update**: The infrastructure image was wrong and I had to redact text in the markdown docs.
-And there was an error in the terraform `main.tf` file.
-No other changes were made.
-You can check the [last commit](https://github.com/LoHertel/diplomats-in-germany/commits/main).

 # Diplomats in Germany

 The German ministry of foreign affairs (Auswärtiges Amt) regularly updates a list of all foreign diplomatic missions and their diplomats, which are accredited by the Federal Republic of Germany.